 The school regularly and carefully reviews the quality of teaching for all students, including those at risk of underachievement.
-This is done through a variety of means including: 'Floodlight' (Senior Leadership Meetings); faculty review meetings; learning walks (observing progress of students in class); book trawls (reviewing feedback and student progress); and other quality assurance measures.
+This is done through a variety of means including: Pastoral Meetings, Senior Leadership Meetings; department review meetings; learning walks (observing progress of students in class); book trawls (reviewing feedback and student progress); and other quality enhancement measures.

-If evidence collected through the usual assessment and monitoring arrangements suggests that a learner is not making the expected progress in academic, social or other areas, then timely short term interventions may take place through the pastoral system (the form tutor, Head of Year or Student Development Team) concerned departments/Learning Support Team.
+If evidence collected through the usual assessment and monitoring arrangements suggests that a learner is not making the expected progress in academic, social or other areas, then timely short term interventions may take place through the pastoral system (the form tutor, Head of Year or Learning Support Team), concerned departments/Learning Support Team.

-If the problem remains unresolved after a range of appropriate support strategies have been tried, then the subject teacher, form tutor or Head of Year will seek the advice of the SENCo or other specialists within the Student Development or Learning Support Team who will work collaboratively with the teacher, the child and the family to identify if the child needs additional or different support.
+If the problem remains unresolved after a range of appropriate support strategies have been tried, then the subject teacher, form tutor or Head of Year will seek the advice of the SENCo or other specialists within the Pastoral Team or Learning Support Team who will work collaboratively with the teacher, the child and the family to identify if the child needs additional or different support.